DaoCloud/DaoCloud-docs/docs/en/docs/dce/dce-rn.md

 - **Added** access management function, supporting the use of DCE5.0 as a user source to connect to other platforms
 - **Added** workspace/folder authorization supports displaying role permission details
 - **Added** support for downloading audit logs in Excel and CSV formats
 - **Added** billing reports for container group, namespace, and workspace.
-All reports support download in Excel and CSV formats
+  All reports support to download in Excel and CSV formats.
 - **Optimized** username/user group name to support `.` and `@`
 - **Optimized** the default platform language to automatically detect browser preference
 - **Optimized** audit logs: system and user logs are displayed separately